Amber Enterprises India Ltd leads gainers in 'A' group

-Tata Chemicals Ltd, JSW Holdings Ltd, Tejas Networks Ltd and Maharashtra Scooters Ltd are among the other gainers in the BSE's 'A' group today, 21 October 2024.
+Persistent Systems Ltd, Coforge Ltd, Gujarat Mineral Development Corporation Ltd and One 97 Communications Ltd are among the other gainers in the BSE's 'A' group today, 23 October 2024.

-Tata Chemicals Ltd, JSW Holdings Ltd, Tejas Networks Ltd and Maharashtra Scooters Ltd are among the other gainers in the BSE's 'A' group today, 21 October 2024.
+Persistent Systems Ltd, Coforge Ltd, Gujarat Mineral Development Corporation Ltd and One 97 Communications Ltd are among the other gainers in the BSE's 'A' group today, 23 October 2024.

 Click here to connect with us on WhatsApp

-Tata Chemicals Ltd spiked 9.82% to Rs 1194.8.
+Persistent Systems Ltd soared 11.53% to Rs 5751.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 5.18 lakh shares were traded on the counter so far as against the average daily volumes of 1.51 lakh shares in the past one month.
+On the BSE, 70582 shares were traded on the counter so far as against the average daily volumes of 13191 shares in the past one month.

-JSW Holdings Ltd soared 9.01% to Rs 10212.75.
+Coforge Ltd spiked 10.46% to Rs 7506.5.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1526 shares were traded on the counter so far as against the average daily volumes of 850 shares in the past one month.
+On the BSE, 2.17 lakh shares were traded on the counter so far as against the average daily volumes of 26813 shares in the past one month.

-Tejas Networks Ltd rose 8.93% to Rs 1295.9.
+Gujarat Mineral Development Corporation Ltd exploded 10.28% to Rs 362.45.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 8.36 lakh shares were traded on the counter so far as against the average daily volumes of 36062 shares in the past one month.
+On the BSE, 3.84 lakh shares were traded on the counter so far as against the average daily volumes of 83266 shares in the past one month.

-Maharashtra Scooters Ltd exploded 8.32% to Rs 12556.05.
+One 97 Communications Ltd spurt 10.26% to Rs 757.85.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 2673 shares were traded on the counter so far as against the average daily volumes of 920 shares in the past one month.
+On the BSE, 15.29 lakh shares were traded on the counter so far as against the average daily volumes of 7.76 lakh shares in the past one month.

 Powered by Capital Market - Live News